montrehack/montrehack.github.com/_posts/2022-06-15-mycoportal-nsec-2022.md

 ## Where

-* École des Technologies Supérieures (ÉTS), local A-1302
+* École de Technologie Supérieure (ÉTS), local A-1302
 * Follow the presentation [online on Twitch](https://twitch.tv/montrehack/)
 * Participate in teams or on your own [on Discord](https://discord.gg/4qfFwPX)